Landlord Q&A: Is commercial property unaffected by mortgage tax relief reforms and how different is it from residential?

-In the two years before mortgage tax relief reforms are phased out, residential landlords will see the percentage of finance costs that are deductible from rental income drop from 75% (2018) to 0% (2020) and a basic rate tax reduction (20%) in place by 2020.
-HMRC notes that UK-resident landlords who let residential properties in the UK or overseas, who live overseas and let properties in the UK, or who let residential properties in partnership or trust will be affected; but it does also note that only some landlords will end up paying more tax.
-This is important and we’ll come back to this later.
+Now that mortgage tax relief reforms have been phased out, residential landlords have seen the percentage of finance costs that are deductible from rental income drop from 75% to 0% as a basic rate tax reduction of 20% was introduced in 2020.
+HMRC realised that UK-resident landlords who let residential properties in the UK or overseas, who live overseas and let properties in the UK, or who let residential properties in partnership or trust would be affected; but it also calculated that only some landlords would end up paying more tax.
+This remains an important point that we’ll come back to later.

 There is even the option of semi-commercial investments for those residential landlords who want to find their feet first.
 Semi-commercial properties are those with a mixed use, a flat above a shop for example; properties such as this avoid the 3% stamp duty and the mortgage tax relief reforms, on the shop part at least, and they generate two sources of income.
 All commercial properties typically have higher rents (so higher rental yields) but that’s because they have higher risks too.

 Commercial properties not only rely on a tenant paying each month but that their business is profitable in order to do so.
 Even on a small scale, this is still more of a concern than a buy-to-let property as it is important to understand the tenant’s business rather than simply checking their credit history.